cboone/photos-scripts/README.md

          1. In which I review the photos by
             1. Marking selects with >= 1 star
             2. Marking rejects with -1 star
+         2. And FRV
+            1. Creates an xmp sidecar file for each reviewed photo
+            2. Updates the exposure settings to flatten / linearize the photo and adjust the exposure to the right
    5. Then runs `unmount-card` (without waiting for the manual review process)
 5. I run `finish-review` after reviewing the photos in FRV
    1. Which runs `trash-rejected-photos` which uses `exiftool` to